Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Construction of the surrogate function

 We will defer the discussion of the strategy for selecting suitable values for $\theta_1$ and $\theta_2$ to Section \ref{sec:Sampling_surrog}.
 Using the conditions above, the number of physical and sparse grid nodes $M$ and $P$ required to obtain the desired tolerance can be bounded as

-\HEblack{The sparse and discretization grids used in a practical simulation should be the ones with the smallest number of nodes that satisfy \eqref{eq:SLSGC_SL_SpatialGridsNo_n_SparseGridsNo}.} These estimates also suggest that the number of sparse grid nodes $P$ can be made a function of the number of spatial grid nodes $M$ through the common parameter $\epsilon$.
-Considering equality in both expressions above and eliminating the tolerance from the system leads to \HEblack{
+The sparse and discretization grids used in a practical simulation should be the ones with the smallest number of nodes that satisfy \eqref{eq:SLSGC_SL_SpatialGridsNo_n_SparseGridsNo}.
+These estimates also suggest that the number of sparse grid nodes $P$ can be made a function of the number of spatial grid nodes $M$ through the common parameter $\epsilon$.
+Considering equality in both expressions above and eliminating the tolerance from the system leads to

-} \HEblack{ Substituting this expression for $P^\nu$ into the interpolation error estimate and using \eqref{eq:SLSGC_SL_Err_exact_surrog} yields
+Substituting this expression for $P^\nu$ into the interpolation error estimate and using \eqref{eq:SLSGC_SL_Err_exact_surrog} yields

-which indicates that the error of the surrogate is of essentially the same form as that of the discrete solution.}
+which indicates that the error of the surrogate is of essentially the same form as that of the discrete solution.

-Considering that, for a nonlinear problem like the one in our application, the computational cost of obtaining a sample is itself a random variable, we will estimate the computational work required to build this kind of surrogate, by assuming that the \textit{average} work per sample is of the form $W=\mathcal{O}(M^\gamma)$ for some $\gamma>0$ that depends on the particular method used to solve the system of equations arising from the discretization.
-Hence, \HEblack{making use of \eqref{eq:SLSGC_SL_SpatialGridsNo_n_SparseGridsNo},} for a surrogate built using $P$ sparse grid nodes, the expected work to construct the surrogate, measured in terms of $\epsilon$, is given by
+Considering that, for a nonlinear problem like the one in our application, the computational cost of obtaining a sample is itself a random variable, we will estimate the computational work required to build this kind of surrogate, by assuming that the \textit{average} work per sample is of the form $W\simeq M^\gamma$ for some $\gamma>0$ that depends on the particular method used to solve the system of equations arising from the discretization, and $A\simeq B$ means $C_1 B\le A\le C_2 B$ for positive $A$ and $B$, with constants $C_1, C_2$ independent of sample size $N$ and number of spatial grid nodes $M$.
+Hence, making use of \eqref{eq:SLSGC_SL_SpatialGridsNo_n_SparseGridsNo}, for a surrogate built using $P$ sparse grid nodes, the expected work to construct the surrogate, measured in terms of $\epsilon$, is given by

-where the subscript ``SL-SL'' denotes the surrogate built with a single-level sparse grid and a single-level spatial grid, the superscript ``off'' represents an offline process, and, to recall, $\epsilon$ represents the desired accuracy, $\alpha$ is the convergence rate of the spatial discretization, $\nu$ is the convergence rate of the interpolant, $\gamma$ is the rate associated with the non-linear solver that characterizes the average work per sample, and $A\simeq B$ means $C_1 B\le A\le C_2 B$ for positive $A$ and $B$, with constants $C_1, C_2$ independent of sample size $N$ and number of spatial grid nodes $M$.
+where the subscript ``SL-SL'' denotes the surrogate built with a single-level sparse grid and a single-level spatial grid, the superscript ``off'' represents an offline process, and, to recall, $\epsilon$ represents the desired accuracy, $\alpha$ is the convergence rate of the spatial discretization, $\nu$ is the convergence rate of the interpolant, $\gamma$ is the rate associated with the non-linear solver that characterizes the average work per sample.